skyvers/skyve-dev-guide/_pages/appendix-troubleshooting.md

 In this case, check that:
 * the dialect in the `pom.xml` matches your target database and then `Generate Domain` to rebuild you project for that dialect (e.g. `<dialect>MSSQL_2016</dialect>`)
-* the dialect in the `.json` file also matches (e.g. `"dialect": "org.skyve.impl.persistence.hibernate.dialect.SQLServer2008SpatialDialect",`)
+* the dialect in the `.json` file also matches (e.g. `"dialect": "org.skyve.impl.persistence.hibernate.dialect.SQLServer2012SpatialDialect",`)

 See more at [Changing the database dialect](./../_pages/appendix-changing-database-dialect/)

 ### Problems finding your app

+If you are having trouble loading your Skyve application in your browser after it has been successfully deployed:

 * Check the URL settings in the project `.json` file for the URL and context.